-Preliminary analysis suggests that the PFMI provide relevant international standards for authorities to take into account in (1) considering regulatory approaches that may be appropriate for systemically important stablecoin arrangements, (2) promoting their safety and efficiency, and (3) cooperating in fulfilling their respective functions.
+for systemically important stablecoin arrangements, (2) promoting their safety and efficiency, and (3) cooperating in fulfilling their respective functions.
 While no need for an amendment of the PFMI is identified at this point in time, it is noted that proposed and prospective systemically important stablecoin arrangements may encounter challenges in meeting some of the relevant PFMI standards.

 Certain functions of stablecoin arrangements may involve the application of other regulatory/supervisory frameworks in addition to the PFMI.
-Moreover, related work is already in progress in regulatory fora other than CPMI-IOSCO.47 Thus, for systemically important stablecoin arrangements, observing the PFMI for their payment system function will be necessary, but might not be sufficient for the overall arrangement.
+Moreover, related work is already in progress in regulatory fora other than CPMI-IOSCO.59 Thus, for systemically important stablecoin arrangements, observing the PFMI for their payment system function will be necessary, but might not be sufficient for the overall arrangement.